What You’ll Learn 🌐

 How to synchronize the devices?

 The basic idea of synchronization is to provide a clock signal from a time source.
-Clock slave receives the signal from the clock provider and the devices are synchronized.
+A clock slave receives the signal from the clock provider, and the devices are synchronized.

 Devices can be synchronized in two different ways:

-Software synchronization - The software synchronization accuracy is around 2-10 ms, which is enough for a simple temperature measurement.
-This synchronization solution requires no additional hardware.
+Software synchronization – The accuracy of software synchronization is around 2–10 ms, which is sufficient for simple measurements such as temperature monitoring.
+This solution requires no additional hardware.

-Hardware synchronization - This is a hardware solution that can synchronize all USB devices (SIRIUS, DEWE-43, ...) and EtherCAT devices (KRYPTON).
+Hardware synchronization – A hardware-based solution that can synchronize all USB devices (e.g., SIRIUS, DEWE-43) as well as EtherCAT devices (e.g., KRYPTON).

-In the example below, we have connected one Sirius, one DEWE-43, and one Krypton measurement unit to the S-BOX.
+In the example below, one SIRIUS, one DEWE-43, and one KRYPTON measurement unit are connected to the S-BOX.

 Time source

-Time source provides a clock for synchronization.
-It can be selected from:
+A time source provides the clock for synchronization.
+It can be selected from the following options:

-Dewesoft DAQ devices (when we have a Dewesoft measurement device connected to our computer),
+Dewesoft DAQ devices – when a Dewesoft measurement device is connected to the computer.

-PC clock (when we have only a computer, without a measurement device), or
+PC clock – when only a computer is available, without a measurement device.

 Type of synchronization

-If Dewesoft DAQ device is selected as a time source, the clock provider must be selected from:
+If a Dewesoft DAQ device is selected as the time source, the clock provider must also be specified from the available options.

 Type of synchronization | Description |